 At the meeting, Zuckerman noted had presented the plan at the last meeting.

-Zuckerman noted an applicant for a medical cannabis license had sought to be based in South Orange but did not win a license from the State.
+Zuckerman noted an applicant for a medical cannabis license sought to be based in South Orange.
+But did not win a license from the State.

 “I just don’t think it’s something you need,” said Trustee Karen Hilton, the lone opposition vote.